riadeb/academic-web/content/post/a-multi-choice-knapsack-problem-solver/index.md

 relaxed sub-problem is infeasible.

-Each level of the tree represents a channel, and each node of each level represents a feasible pair choice in that channel.So each path from the source to a node in level k represents a possible configuration where channels from 1 to k are assigned to a pair.
+Each level of the tree represents a channel, and each node of each level represents a feasible term choice in that channel.So each path from the source to a node in level k represents a possible configuration where channels from 1 to k are assigned to a term.
 At each node, we use the relaxed problem to find an upper bound for the problem, using the greedy algorithm.
 The greedy algorithm also gives us a feasible solution, so we update the lower bound each time this feasible solution is better than